devenster74/Deven-Web/README.md

 A simple Operating System, featuring a browser: HTML, JavaScript, CSS and Python

 Some notes:

+- To get the PyQt5 libraries: Follow these steps. win + r type in cmd in the command prompt type in pip install pyqt5

 - For the calendar in the HTML, you will need to update it everyday.
   Line 294: <ul class="days"> <!-- copy paste for updating the current day: <li><span class="active">date goes here</span></li>-->